ssalabi/UDA_project_global_news_analysis/README.md

 # GLOBAL NEWS ANALYSIS WEEK 2017-2018

+## Data Files:
+- **Datasets**: Ensure you have extracted the datasets `english_only_news-week-17aug17.csv` and `english_only_news-week-17aug24.csv` from the provided zip file.
+Place these files in the same directory as the project notebook for the code to run correctly.

 ## Environment
 This project is set up with the following package versions:
 - pandas: 1.4.3